Cha-nu/grey_heron/README.md

 # Idea
-Remove trash balloons before they approach civilian zones or critical infrastructure.
+Eliminate trash balloons with drones before they reach civilian areas or critical facilities.
+Recovery isn't an option due to the detonation device, and using anti-air weapons is a waste.
 Project (2024/8 - )

 # Trash Balloon Information